R 131245Z Feb 20

 (4) state listing of attorneys by name.

 4. The SJA to CMC is responsible for ensuring that all judge advocates and other attorneys under his cognizance remain in good standing with their licensing authorities.
-Thus, all covered attorneys are required to provide proof of good standing with their licensing authority no later than 1 April 2018.
+Thus, all covered attorneys are required to provide to JPI proof of good standing with their licensing authority no later than 15 March 2020.

-B. If an individual becomes a covered attorney as defined in this MARADMIN after 1 April 2018, that attorney will provide satisfactory documentation upon entering such status to the judge advocate training jacket.
-Active duty judge advocates scheduled to EAS, resign, or retire during FY18 must still submit proof of good standing.
+b.
+If an individual becomes a covered attorney as defined in this MARADMIN after 15 March 2020, that attorney will provide satisfactory documentation upon entering such status to JPI.
+Active duty judge advocates scheduled to EAS, resign, or retire during CY20 must still submit proof of good standing.

-5. Covered attorneys licensed in multiple jurisdictions need only provide proof of good standing for one jurisdiction.
+5. Covered attorneys licensed in multiple jurisdictions only need to provide proof of “good standing” for one jurisdiction.
 Covered attorneys are reminded, however, that they are required to report initiation of a disciplinary investigation or adverse action by any jurisdiction in which they are licensed.

-6. Failure to provide satisfactory proof of good standing may result in professional disciplinary action as provided for in reference (b), including loss of certification under Article 26 and/or Article 27(b), Uniform Code of Military Justice, adverse entries in military service records, and administrative separation under SECNAVINST 1920.6 (series) based on the officers failure to maintain professional qualifications.
-In the case of civil service attorneys practicing under the cognizance and supervision of the SJA to CMC, failure to provide proof of good standing may result in adverse administrative action under applicable personnel regulations, including termination of employment.
+6. Failure to provide satisfactory proof of “good standing” may result in professional disciplinary action as provided for in reference (b), including suspension or loss of certification under Article 26 and/or Article 27(b), Uniform Code of Military Justice, adverse entries in military service records, and administrative separation under SECNAVINST 1920.6 (series) based on the officer's failure to maintain professional qualifications.
+In the case of civil service attorneys practicing under the cognizance and supervision of the SJA to CMC, failure to provide proof of “good standing” may result in adverse administrative action under applicable personnel regulations, including termination of employment.